 The most common question I received prior to my trip was “Oh is Brad following you in the truck for support?” or “Oh is Brad going with you?”
 Folks were curious, fine.
 The preconceived notion that my husband must be somehow supporting me was a common topic in conversation.
 It made me think about what is expected (unexpected) from me as a female.
 The assumption that I must be relying on the help of my husband to complete such an endeavor is pretty discrediting and frustrating as hell.
 We need women to feel empowered and confident in their dreams and goals, not doubted or made to feel incapable or both.
 A better way to pose a similar question if you’re curious would be “Are you going solo?” or “Are you doing it self-supported?”
 There is a big difference.

 To answer those questions thoroughly, no, Brad did not follow me in the truck for support.
 The first night, he camped with my friend Becky and I on his way off on his road trip to the West Coast.
 He surprised me one night outside Del Norte, CO with a pizza and a fresh clean jersey & shorts.
-Other than that, my ride was self-supported.
+Other than that, my ride was self-supported/unsupported.
 Brad rode the New Mexico portion with me.
 He met me in Abiquiu (after he rode from Albuquerque) and rode the rest of the route with me, we were self-supported.

 Training and Preparation:

 I didn’t ride more miles or time than I normally ride in the months leading up to the Great Divide.
 I didn’t want to put in more time because I think overtraining for something like the Great Divide (and Tour Divide race) is a serious possibility.
-It would be easy to do especially for someone who loves riding , and then potentially sabotage the experience due to over-training.
+It would be easy to do especially for someone who loves riding and rides a lot normally , and then potentially sabotage the experience due to over-training.
 My normal routine for the past 5+ years starting in March is 12-18 hours of cycling per week, strength training a couple times a week, plus a few recovery weeks thrown in there.
 Nothing too crazy or structured and mostly based on feel.
 I did a few overnighters to test gear and several long rides (7+ hours).
 I also did one 100 mile gravel race and one 60 mile gravel race in May, not for training but just because I felt like doing a couple races.
 That’s probably more training than an average recreational cyclist but it worked well for me and I felt prepared.
 Many people complete the Great Divide with a lot less training than that, and I’m sure some folks train a lot more than that.
 If I had advice for future Divide riders, it would be to find a training method that works for you, don’t overthink it and don’t overdo it.

 Final shakedown ride prior to leaving for the Great Dvide.
 Routt County, CO